RyanDamron/Employee-Tracker/README.md

 # Purpose

-The purpose of this app is to give users a way to write and store notes for later use.
-Notes are convenient and easy create and to access.
+The purpose of this app is to give users a way to view and add employees and keep track of their information.

 # Installation
 To install this app, clone this repository from GitHub.
 Once you've cloned it, open schema.sql in the integrated terminal and type the command "mysql -u root -p" and type in your password.
 Then type the command "SOURCE schema.sql".
 Finally, type "SOURCE seeds.sql".
 Now open the server.js file and type in the command "node server.js".